Shreveport Child Pornography Lawyer

 1. Pretrial Motions: Before the trial begins, Alan J. Golden Attorney at Law can challenge parts of the prosecution’s case, and one of the most important motions is the motion to suppress evidence.
 If there is evidence that law enforcement performed an illegal search or seizure, Alan J. Golden Attorney at Law can request that the evidence be excluded from the trial.
 This can lead to the dismissal of charges or the prosecution’s inability to prove their case.

 2. Trial Process: If the case goes to trial, the prosecution then presents evidence to attempt to prove that you knowingly possessed, distributed, or produced child pornography.
-As your defense attorney, Alan J. Golden Attorney at Law is ready to cross-examine witnesses, challenge the reliability of the evidence, and scrutinize the methods used to obtain the evidence.
+As your Shreveport sex crimes defense attorney, Alan J. Golden Attorney at Law is ready to cross-examine witnesses, challenge the reliability of the evidence, and scrutinize the methods used to obtain the evidence.

 Contact Alan J. Golden